Russel88/DAtest/README.md

 How to compare methods
 ======================

-Methods are compared with "False Positve Rate" (FPR), "Area Under the (Receiver Operator) Curve" (AUC), and "Spike Detection Rate" (Spike.detect.rate).
+Methods are compared with "False Discovery Rate" (FDR), "Area Under the (Receiver Operator) Curve" (AUC), "Spike Detection Rate" (Spike.detect.rate), and "False Positive Rate" (FPR).

 By shuffling the predictor variable and spiking a subset of the features, we know a priori which features should be siginificant (the spiked features) and which features shouldn't (the non-spiked features).

-FPR indicates the proportion of non-spiked features that were found to be significant (raw p-value below 0.05).
+FPR indicates the proportion of non-spiked features that were found to be significant (nominal p-value below 0.05).
 With randomly generated data the p-value distribution should be uniform (flat) and 5% of the raw p-values are expected to be below 0.05.
 We therefore want an FPR at 0.05 or lower.

+FDR indicates the proportion of significant features (after multiple correction) that we're not spiked and therefore shouldn't be significant.
+This should be as low as possible.

 AUC is estimated by ranking all features by their respective p-value, and finding the area under the ROC curve.
 For a good method p-values